This three-week route suggestion starts in Gauteng and ends in the Western Cape.

 Day 1 Middelburg – Pienaardam

-On your first day, you depart from Gauteng and proceed to Pienaardam Leisure Resort close to Witbank.
+On your first day after you have recieved your Camper Sales motorhome or 4×4 camper, you depart from Gauteng and proceed to Pienaardam Leisure Resort close to Witbank.
 The resort offers many activities such as horse riding, a play park, canoeing, or you can simply relax by the pool or enjoy a sumptuous meal in the restaurant.

 Day 2 Sabie – Merry Pebbles.